Skip to content

 Robocopy, which stands for robust file copy (not robot copy, unfortunately), is a command-line utility that copies, replicates, or moves files and directories.
 It’s a far more robust alternative to Xcopy and essentially replaces Xcopy.
 Robocopy was initially released as part of the Windows NT 4.0 Resource Kit and has been integrated as a standard feature of Windows since Windows Vista and Windows Server 2008.

-Why you should use Robocopy
+Why should you use Robocopy?

 While copying a few files here and there can be a simple undertaking, transferring mind-bogglingly large numbers of files or multiple folders across a network can get very complex very quickly.
 But to quote Douglas Adams, “Don't Panic,” because this exact scenario is what Robocopy was built to handle.